 So bangarang even the lost boys are blushing.

 I know what you’re wondering, and yes: that is, in fact, a half-pound bison burger.
 Locked and loaded with havarti cheese, homemade pesto sauce, some vegetation, and toasted bun.

 You’re air-swiping in the righterly direction right meow, aren’t you? anyway, aren’t you?
 It’s a Match!
-Just kidding.
-Tinder jokes are so passé.
-Or are they?….

 The idea behind this bison burger is super simple, so the bulk of this post is more in regards to the methodology rather than the ingredient list.

 As I got older, I realized not many people make burgers this way, yet more often than not, I pan-cook burgers in a cast iron skillet rather than grilling them.